BenLam2000/ft_printf/README.md

 reasoning behind why extra functions were built
 - ft_itoa_base_64: pointer is 64 bit, so (unsigned int) in normal ft_itoa_base does not work, will be truncated, hence use long future improvements

+Resources
+- man 3 pintf
+AI use
+- only in Makefile for tester, stuck with some syntax

+example usage:

 # Makefile